 - When the Brine shrimp hatch, the water will change color to orange.

 - Disconnect the airline fixed to the end of the pump and move the light source to the very bottom of the container.
 The essence of this is simply because the brine shrimp nauplii (larvae) are positively phototactic hence they will always move towards the light source.

-- Wait 5 to 10 minutes for the baby brine shrimp to swim to the bottom of the container.
+- Wait for 5 to 10 minutes for the baby brine shrimp to swim to the bottom of the container.
 The shells of hatched eggs will float, unhatched eggs will settle to the bottom, and the young shrimp (nauplii) concentrate in the light.

-- Using the airline, you are advised to siphon only the orange coloured baby brine shrimp from the bottom of the cone into your designated shrimp net, which should suspend in a glass of water to prevent damage to the nauplii.
+- Using the airline, you are advised to siphon only the orange-colored baby brine shrimp from the bottom of the cone into your designated shrimp net, which should suspend in a glass of water to prevent damage to the nauplii.
 However, do not siphon hatched shells, which tend to float at the surface.

 - Important: Quickly and gently rinse the baby brine shrimp with clean tap water at your sink.
 You can use a coffee filter to rinse it.
 We do that to avoid adding any unwanted salinity to our tanks.
 This is especially important if you have a freshwater tank.

 - Feed each aquarium with the freshly hatched baby shrimp.
-Do not deposit too much brine shrimp all at once rather feed as much as your fish can consume in a couple hours.
+Do not deposit too much brine shrimp all at once rather feed as much as your fish can consume in a couple of hours.
 Do not overfeed!

 Step 4: Reusing the Hatching Water